MadArtistPhoto/Product-Preview-Card/README.md

 Okay, This is the first time I tried this.
 I learned...

 - That I have a lot more to learn *
-- Chasing down typing, punctuation, coding errore is a challenge
+- Chasing down typing, punctuation, coding errors is a challenge
 - Using vw and vh for responsive measurements
 - How to include Google Fonts
 - How to really mess it up and start over from scratch
 - Learned about VSCode, though I have only scratched the surface of its power.
 - Learned about Git, GitHub, and GitHub Pages.
-Noe have a basic understanding of them.
+Now have a basic understanding of them.
 But need to use some reference material (ie:websites, videos) often
 - Learned about about Markdown and README pages.
 I'm not much of a journal keeper, but I can see how doing this can be a good way to track my progress and direction

 ### Continued development